100ms Software Engineer Salary in Greater Bengaluru | ₹4.2K-₹61K+ | Levels.fyi

 The median Software Engineer compensation in Greater Bengaluru package at 100ms totals ₹44.3K per year.
-View the base salary, stock, and bonus breakdowns for 100ms's total compensation packages.
+View the base salary, equity, and bonus breakdowns for 100ms's total compensation packages.
 Last updated: 9/30/2025

 Company